-It all started back in 1941 when Dave’s grandparents, Ernie and Edna, purchased riverfront property, including six canoes and a few rowboats.
-They rented the boats to fishermen plying the big pool that formed at the foot of Mount Tammany.
-Situated near the Kittatinny Range of the Appalachian Mountains, this beautiful piece of land was appropriately named “Kittatinny Beach”.
+It all started back in 1941 when Ernie and Edna Olschewsky purchased riverfront property that included six canoes and a few rowboats.
+The boats were rented to fishermen fishing the big river-pool that formed at the foot of Mount Tammany.
+Mount Tammany is situated near the Kittatinny Range of the Appalachian Mountains and hence this beautiful piece of land was appropriately named “Kittatinny Beach”.
 An Indian word meaning “Endless Mountains.”

-The river trips today extend over 120 miles of Delaware River, running through New York, Pennsylvania and New Jersey.
+The river trips today extend over 120 miles of the Delaware River, running through New York, Pennsylvania and New Jersey.
 Two riverfront campgrounds, paintball facilities and zip lines are also part of the family business.